|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 |Vermont||Non-resident same-sex couples can divorce in Vermont only if they were married in Vermont, neither spouse lives in a state that recognizes same-sex marriage, there are no minor children (born or adopted), and all issues of the divorce must be uncontested.|

-On October 6th a state circuit judge ruled that Missouri has no right to refuse to recognize gay marriages issued in other states.
-This means that as long as the couple meets the residency requirement for divorce in Missouri, the courts will grant the same-sex divorce.
+On October 6th, 2014 a state circuit judge ruled that Missouri has no right to refuse to recognize gay marriages issued in other states.
+This means that as long as the couple meets the residency requirement for divorce in Missouri, the courts would grant the same-sex divorce.
+The Missouri Supreme Court ended up overturning this decision in February 2015.

 If none of these are viable options for couples living in a state where same-sex marriage is illegal, the only real option is to stay married and hope that more same-sex marriage states waive their divorce residency requirements.